sbelakho2/apex-mediation-platform/docs/Customer-Facing/Troubleshooting/faq.md

 ### Are there any hidden fees?

 **Answer**: **No**.
 The only costs are:
-- Our revenue share (8-15%)
+- The platform fee for your tier (0–2.5% or negotiated enterprise rate)
-- Optional add-on features (opt-in only)
+- Optional add-ons (white-label console, extended retention, etc.)
 - Payment method fees (PayPal: 2%, Crypto: 1%)

-No setup fees, no monthly fees, no transaction fees.
+No setup fees, no monthly minimums, no surprise surcharges.

 ---